 - People, staff and relatives expressed confidence that the service was well run.
-We received comments such as, "I do think it's well managed yes, I have no complaints."
-"The service was both efficient and professional."
-And "I do think it's well managed and I would recommend them." - The registered manager and staff were clear about their roles and responsibilities.
+We received comments such as, "The care plan involved both me and my sister, we were included in the whole process.
+The folder is always kept up to date and we have the carers mobile for out of hours emergency.
+Mum now has [health condition] and will not even venture out for a bit of fresh air.
+I have no complaints or issues", and "The company is well managed and efficient; I have met the manager when mum's original assessment was drawn up, I have been contacted by the office to check that we are happy with all aspects of the service.
+I would recommend this service." - The registered manager and staff were clear about their roles and responsibilities.
 People and staff said there was a clear management structure in place and that they were always responsive to any issues raised. - Communication between people, relatives, the registered manager and care staff was very effective. - The registered manager and staff team understood their responsibilities for ensuring that risks were promptly identified and mitigated.
 Risks to people's health, safety and well-being were effectively managed through the review and monitoring of the service - Staff told us they felt well supported and praised the managers of the service.
-One staff member told us, "Our managers is lovely, very approachable and sorts out any problems." - •The registered manager was aware of their responsibilities under the duty of candour and around notifying the CQC.
+One staff member told us, "He is a very good manager and always helps us when we are stuck." - A feedback system was in place and formed part of the review process.
+This meant the management team were continually checking to ensure that people received the best possible care and support. - •The registered manager was aware of their responsibilities under the duty of candour and around notifying the CQC.
 They had submitted all required notifications